-‘We got him’: Suspect wanted for Charlie Kirk assassination captured, authorities confirm
+‘We got him:’ Suspect wanted for Charlie Kirk assassination captured, authorities confirm

-- A mugshot of Tyler Robinson, the man suspected of fatally shooting Charlie Kirk is shown.
+- A mugshot of Tyler Robinson, the man suspected of fatally shooting Charlie Kirk, is shown.

-- A mugshot of Tyler Robinson, the man suspected of fatally shooting Charlie Kirk is shown.
+- A mugshot of Tyler Robinson, the man suspected of fatally shooting Charlie Kirk, is shown.

-Less than two days after conservative activist Charlie Kirk was shot and killed on the campus of Utah Valley University in Orem, a southern Utah man who authorities say is responsible for the act, is in custody.
+Less than two days after conservative activist Charlie Kirk was shot and killed on the campus of Utah Valley University in Orem, a Southern Utah man who authorities say is responsible for the act is in custody.

-“Good morning ladies and gentlemen…we got him,” said Cox, at the start of the briefing.
+“Good morning ladies and gentlemen.
+We got him,” Cox said at the start of the briefing.

-The Governor confirmed the news hours after President Donald Trump made the announcement about the latest development during a segment on the Fox News Channel earlier Friday morning.
+The governor confirmed the news hours after President Donald Trump made the announcement about the latest development during a segment on the Fox News Channel earlier Friday morning.

 “With a high degree of certainty, we have him,” Trump announced.